Music

 CSM Professional Series

-Benny Carroll Morgan was a beloved music educator in the St. Mary’s County Schools for 30 years and served as organist and choir director in several area churches.
-In January of 2016, Mr. Morgan generously donated his prized Steinway grand piano to the College of Southern Maryland’s Leonardtown Campus.
-Sadly, Mr. Morgan passed away several weeks later, however, with the knowledge that his generosity will add to the musical culture of CSM’s students as well as the Southern Maryland community for years to come.
+Benny Carroll Morgan was a beloved music educator in the St. Mary’s County Public Schools for 30 years and served as organist and choir director in several area churches.
+In January 2016, Morgan generously donated his prized Steinway grand piano to the College of Southern Maryland’s Leonardtown Campus.
+Sadly, Morgan passed away several weeks later, however, with the knowledge that his generosity will add to the musical culture of CSM’s students and the Southern Maryland community for years to come.
 The Benny C. Morgan Recital Series was instituted in his memory.

 Admission to the recitals in the series is free due to the generosity of community sponsors.
 All performances take place in the Auditorium of Building A on CSM’s Leonardtown Campus.